cityofaustin/atxopendata.rocks/pages/start.md

 - Non-tabular data refers to information presented in formats such as image files (jpg, png files), geospatial data (maps), or an extended mark-up language (XML) file.

 ### Tabular dataset examples:
-- Food Establishment Inspection Scores
+- <a href="https://data.austintexas.gov/Health-and-Community-Services/Food-Establishment-Inspection-Scores/ecmv-9xxi/data">Food Establishment Inspection Scores</a>
-- Racial Profiling Dataset
+- <a href="https://data.austintexas.gov/Public-Safety/2016-Racial-Profiling-Dataset-Arrests/834s-nvqn/data">Racial Profiling Dataset</a>

 ### Non-tabular dataset examples:
-- Austin Animal Center Found Pets Map
+- <a href="https://data.austintexas.gov/Health-and-Community-Services/Austin-Animal-Center-Found-Pets-Map/hye6-gvq2">Austin Animal Center Found Pets Map</a>
-- Credit Access Businesses Map
+- <a href="https://data.austintexas.gov/City-Government/Credit-Access-Businesses-Map/efz6-47ik">Credit Access Businesses Map</a>

 ## How datasets are created
-According to the Open Data Glossary handbook, datasets are created by collecting data in different ways: from manual or automatic measurements (e.g. weather data), surveys (census data), records of decisions (budget data) or ongoing transactions (spending data), aggregation of many records (crime data), mathematical modelling (population projections), etc.
+According to the Open Data Glossary handbook, datasets are created by collecting data in different ways: from manual or automatic measurements (e.g. weather data), surveys (census data), records of decisions (budget data) or ongoing transactions (spending data), aggregation of many records (crime data), mathematical modeling (population projections), etc.

 ## How to Download and Export Data
 Maybe you’ve filtered a dataset, and instead of saving it as a view, you’d like to take that data offline.
 Let’s walk you through the process of downloading a dataset.